HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

   The overall aim is to process real-world PDF clinical notes, pseudonymize them for privacy, generate realistic synthetic notes based on these examples, and evaluate the quality and similarity of the synthetic data using various benchmarks.

-  The process is broken down into several stages, leveraging the International Classification of Functioning (ICF) model, KNGF low back pain guidelines, and Azure OpenAI's GPT models for different tasks.
+  The process is broken down into several stages, as shown in the flow diagram below.

 ### User-Friendly Synthetic EHR Generation Workflow
 ```mermaid